 by Stewart Germann

-If you are selling a franchise, you have to be careful not to fall foul of the legislation contained in the Real Estate Agents Act 2008.
-The rules are different depending on whether you are selling a new business opportunity or an existing franchise, and what your relationship with the business is.
-This is something that franchisors, franchisees, consultants and agents need to understand.
+Anyone selling a franchise (including franchisors, franchisees, consultants and agents) needs to be aware of the Real Estate Agents Act 2008.
+The rules on selling a franchise are different depending on whether you are selling a new business opportunity or an existing franchise, and what your relationship with the business is.

 Section 4 of the Act contains two definitions which cannot be ignored: